-For the EU-project, Kancera has been awarded funding of € 950,000 for research and product development.
-This funding covers 75% of the project costs, including "overhead" such as rent and administration which means that the project also bears a part of Kancera's administrative costs.
+For the EU-project, Kancera has been awarded funding of \in 950,000 for research and product development.
+This funding covers 75% of the project costs plus 60% overhead costs which means that the project also bears a part of Kancera's administrative costs.

 The company's product development of epigenetically acting drugs against parasites also makes it possible for Kancera to efficiciently develop epigenetically acting drugs against cancer, including HDAC6 inhibitors, since a similar technical expertise and capacity are needed for both epigenetic projects.
-The HDAC6 project has developed at a faster pace than previously estimated, which means that it is possible to select a candidate drug within 2 years.
+The HDAC6 project has developed at a faster pace than previously estimated, which means that it is possible to select a candidate drug within 18-24 months.